isayantan/Multiplayer-Federated-Learning/README.md

 ![Algorithm](images/algorithm.png)

 This repository evaluates the performance of PEARL-SGD for solving different N-player games.
-If you use this code for your research, please cite the paper as follows.
+If you use this code for your research, please cite the paper as follow:

 ```
 @article{yoon2025multiplayer,